 Recently, the NFL women’s store changed strategies to offer more chic choices rather than just smaller versions of the men’s style.
-The “Fit for You” campaign illustrates the more fitted and less boxy shirt styles that are available for women to wear on game day; ads for this campaign have been spotted in magazines like InStyle, Lucky, People, and even Sports Illustrated.
+The “Fit for You” campaign illustrates the more fitted and less boxy shirt styles that are available for women to wear on game day; ads for this campaign were spotted in magazines like InStyle, Lucky, People, and even Sports Illustrated.
 It’s refreshing to hear that they finally took notice and have these styles available!

-In order to better sell to their fans, the NFL has also increased its clothing line to not only include jerseys, but also denim skirts, hair clips, jewelry, nail polishes in team colors, and also fancy high-end bags from designer Anastasia Moda that cost upwards of $2,995 for a jeweled clutch.
+In order to better sell to their fans, the NFL has also increased its clothing line to include not only jerseys, but also denim skirts, hair clips, jewelry, nail polishes in team colors, and also fancy high-end bags from designer Anastasia Moda that cost upwards of $2,995 for a jeweled clutch.

 Since this shift from their strategy of “pink it and shrink it” they have noticed an increase in female shoppers and a 40% increase in September alone.
 This proves that maybe women aren’t just pink and sparkle-obsessed shoppers, but want choices and options.

 This case study from the National Football League (a major organization) proves that not everything has to be covered in sparkles or be pink to appeal to women.
 “Pink it and shrink it” is an extremely outdated strategy, and it doesn’t really have a place in marketing.

 Women, like any target demographic, want choices.
 So even if there are no guarantees of a victory for their favorite team, they can still feel confident in their NFL merchandise next time they watch the big game.
 And this is true whether the jersey is pink, blue, red, rainbow, or any other color!

 are experts on all things printed and promotional.
 Let our team of awesome, incredibly good looking, and fun promo nerds help you select awesome promotional swag today!